 Hike to Upper and Lower Lakes

 Don’t rush back to your car after visiting the Glendalough monastic site.
-Instead, take a walk (for somebody it might be a hike) to the Lower and Upper Lakes area.
+Instead, take a walk (for somebody it might be a hike) to the Lower and Upper Lakes areas.
 The two scenic lakes are indisputable favorites among the locals and visitors alike.

 Drive through Wicklow Mountains National Park

 Wicklow Mountains National Park is one of six national parks in Ireland.
-The parks covers much of upland Wicklow, including the Lugnaquilla and Liffey Head Bog complexes and Glendalough Wood National Reserve.
+The park covers much of upland Wicklow, including the Lugnaquilla and Liffey Head Bog complexes and Glendalough Wood National Reserve.
 The place offers different activities such as field trips and nature walks.
-It’s also one of the great destinations to take your hiking to the next lever and test your stamina on the Wicklow Way or the St. Kevin’s Way.
+It’s also one of the great destinations to take your hiking to the next level and test your stamina on the Wicklow Way or the St. Kevin’s Way.

 Those who prefer to admire the natural beauty of Glendalough without shedding too much sweat can simply drive through Wicklow Mountains National Park.
 There are three scenic routes.
 You can explore all of them.
 However, if you’re pressed by time, I’d suggest taking the R759 that crosses the Military Road at Sally Gap.
-From here you’re a stone’s throw away from our next must-visit destinations in Glendalough.
+From here you’re a stone’s throw away from our next must-visit destinations in the Glendalough Valley.

-Enjoy the Views of Guinness Lake
+Enjoy the Views of Lake Guinness

 Powerscourt House and Gardens